-April 2023: Please note NHMRC has identified an error of minor significance in the September 2022 update to the microbial water quality guidance (Chapter 5 and Appendix 3 of the Guidelines).
-Information about the error and the proposed corrections that will be made to the next version of the Guidelines are outlined below in the Public Notice.
+April 2023: NHMRC has identified an error of minor significance in the September 2022 update to the microbial water quality guidance (Chapter 5 and Appendix 3 of the Guidelines).

 The Procedures and requirements for meeting the 2011 NHMRC standard for clinical practice guidelines are designed to support guideline developers, including those seeking NHMRC approval, to ensure that guidelines are developed to the highest standard.

 The Community water planner: A tool for small communities to develop drinking water management plans was a web-based tool developed to help assess and manage the risks in remote Australian community water supplies.
 This tool is no longer available.

 Iodine is an essential nutrient that humans need in very small quantities.
 The thyroid uses iodine to produce hormones vital to ensure normal development of the brain and nervous system before birth, in babies and young children.
 For this reason, it is very important that pregnant and breastfeeding women get enough iodine.

 10 of the Best research projects 2010 showcases 10 Australian health and medical research projects chosen from among the thousands of NHMRC-funded medical research projects in Australia.

 The Vitamin K administration to newborn infants to prevent vitamin K deficiency bleeding in infancy recommendations for Vitamin K to be given to newborn children.